shangfu/shangfu.github.io/source/_posts/2015-08-21-how-to-define-accessibility.markdown

 - State Smart Transportation Initiative ([SSTI](http://www.ssti.us))

-- Example: how many jobs can be accessed within X minitues by bus/transit/auto.
+- Example: how many jobs can be accessed within X minutes by bus/transit/auto.
 We can draw an accessibility intensity distribution.
 Furthermore, draw the intensity distribution every minute varying the traffic from 7am-9am, and then average them to get the picture about accessibility in traffic.